 - And you Es, you are also my favourite blogger.

 Where do you see yourself in 5 years as a creative?

 I envision growth.
-Praying my channel has more subscribers, maybe in the hundred thousands of followers so I can actually make my income through it.
+Praying my channel has more subscribers, maybe in the hundred thousand of followers so I can actually make my income through it.

-Thanks for having me and allowing my interview to be the first on your blog, I really do appreciate.
+Thanks for having me and allowing my interview to be the first on your blog, I really do appreciate it.

 0 thoughts on “Blogging &Vlogging: An Interview with Sandra Peachy”